DylanLacey/parallel_test_tutorial/README.md

   end
 ```
 We can now call `rake sauce:install`, `rake sauce:open_tunnel`, `rake sauce:close_tunnel`
 Woot Woot!
-We now have 3 helpful `rake` tasks for dealing with SauceConnect Tunnel.
+We now have 3 helpful `rake` tasks for dealing with our Sauce Connect Tunnel.